Cxrsxn19/CP476-Assignment2/README.md

 ### 4. Configure Database Connection
 Update both `register.php` and `students.php` with your local MySQL credentials.
 For XAMPP, the local MySQL installation has no password.

-If you have a password on your local MySQL installation, simply update it on your own machine.

 _Example:_
 ```php